 Steel vs. Graphite Shafts

 Steel golf club shafts are stronger, more durable and generally less expensive than graphite.
 They are made from carbon steel, although stainless steel is sometimes used.

 Steel shafts do not experience the torque or lateral twisting found in all graphite shafts.
-Therefore, most players would benefit by having steel shafts in their irons.
-They offer more control on shots and have a greater emphasis on accuracy over distance than graphite shafts.
+Therefore, most players would benefit from having steel shafts in their irons.
+They offer more control over shots and have a greater emphasis on accuracy over distance than graphite shafts.
 Also, steel shafts do require a faster swing speed to generate the same distance as a graphite shaft.
 Consequently, steel shafts are recommended for players with normal swing speeds who could use a little extra control in their game.

 Stepped Steel Shafts

 Stepped steel shafts are used to gradually reduce the diameter of the shaft from the wider butt end to the narrower tip.